aspose-barcode/Aspose.BarCode-Documentation/java/developer-guide/barcode-generation/customizing-barcode-color-scheme/_index.md

 {{< /highlight >}}-->

 ## **Main Text Color**
-***Aspose.BarCode for Java*** provides the possibility to customize the color of main text label displayed on a barcode image.
+***Aspose.BarCode for Java*** provides the possibility to customize the color of the main text label displayed on a barcode image.
 It can be done by calling the *setColor* method of class [*CodeTextParameters*](https://reference.aspose.com/barcode/java/com.aspose.barcode.generation/CodetextParameters).
-The default setting of main text color is *Black*.
+The default setting of the main text color is *Black*.
 The sample barcode image shown below has been generated with the customized barcode text color setting (*Color.Green*).

 <p align="center"><image src="colorcodetext.png"></p>